Amanda C. Palmer, PhD

 Selected first author publications

-- Palmer AC, Siamusantu W, Chileshe J, Schulze KJ, Barffour M, Craft NE, Molobeka N, Kalungwana N, Arguello MA, Mitra M, Caswell B, Klemm RD, West KP Jr. Provitamin A-biofortified maize increases serum ?-carotene, but not retinol, in marginally nourished children: a cluster-randomized trial in rural Zambia.
+- Palmer AC, Siamusantu W, Chileshe J, Schulze KJ, Barffour M, Craft NE, Molobeka N, Kalungwana N, Arguello MA, Mitra M, Caswell B, Klemm RD, West KP Jr. Provitamin A-biofortified maize increases serum beta-carotene, but not retinol, in marginally nourished children: a cluster-randomized trial in rural Zambia.
 Am J Clin Nutr.
 2016 Jul;104(1):181-90.

 - Palmer AC, Schulze KJ, Khatry SK, De Luca LM, West Jr KP.
 Maternal vitamin A supplementation increases children’s natural antibody concentrations.
 Nutrition 2015; 31(6):813-819.